History

 Later, Europeans learned how to make transparent glass.
 As the glass was very curved, small and heterogeneous at the time, it was very difficult to insert it into large windows.
 Then they invented a stained-glass window made of small pieces of glass, fastening them to each other with an alabaster frame, and later with a profile made of lead.

-A pioneer was the Catholic Church in Europe, which realized how emotional the sunlight passing through a colored stained glass window had for parishionersStainedGlass.
+A pioneer was the Catholic Church in Europe, which realized how emotional the sunlight passing through a colored stained glass window had for parishioners.

 One day, during archaeological excavations in 1930, three stained glass elements with the face of Jesus Christ and a cruciform nimbus were found.
 Forensics showed that these fragments date back to 540 AD.
 The oldest stained-glass windows are those in Augsburg Cathedral in Germany.
 At the beginning of the Romanesque period, there were more stained-glass windows in the architectural elements.
 The main places where they appeared were church cathedrals with thick walls and very large windows that were decorated with stained-glass.
 At the beginning, a purely ornamental theme dominated in red and blue tones.
 Later, masters began to complicate their work, resorting to smaller details and images of human figures.